Sunday, November 23, 2008

 >>> Ref.
 VedaBase => SB 3.25.42

-Only after understanding both the quality and the quantity of the Lord one may appreciate a particular relation with Him as friend, relative, son, preceptor, benefactor and Supreme Deity (SB 3.25.38).
+Only after understanding both the quality and the quantity of the Lord, one may appreciate a particular relation with Him as a friend, relative, son, preceptor, benefactor and Supreme Deity (SB 3.25.38).
 This stage, however, is not easily attainable to the conditioned souls due to their being absorbed in the material nature since time immemorial.
-Therefore, one has to submit himself to a scientific process to be reinstated in his original, spiritual position, and for this purpose the process must necessarily be spiritual.
-An example of improper means is that in the sixties, the idea of getting transcendental experiences through drugs was almost a fashion.
-Srila Prabhupada, however, strongly refuted all this nonsense as being illogical, for by no material means can one have access to bonafide spiritual feelings .
+Therefore, one has to submit himself to a scientific process to be reinstated in one’s original, spiritual position, and for this purpose, the process must be necessarily spiritual.
+An example of improper means is how in the sixties, the idea of getting transcendental experiences through drugs was almost a fashion.
+Srila Prabhupada, however, strongly refuted all this nonsense as being illogical, for by no material means can one have access to bonafide spiritual feelings.

 satam prasangan mama virya-samvido